Emma Hellenstainer: Schooling and apprenticeship

 Emma started working in the restaurant at early age, serving the customers at their tables: this hands-on apprenticeship was interrupted when she was sent away to Innsbruck where she received from the Ursuline sisters a basic training in household management (which in this case included embroidery) and her first lessons in Italian.
 After that she was sent to Salzburg in order to master cookery and catering at the "Drei Allierten Hotel" ("Three Allies Hotel").
 While still working her apprenticeship in Salzburg, Emerentiana Hausbacher found time to write her first book: it was, perhaps inevitably, a book of recipes.
 It is clear that Maria Hausbacher had a very clear career plan for her daughter, which at this stage involved taking over at the "Grauen Bären" in St. Johann.
 These plans changed, however, when Maria Hausbacher, unexpectedly acquired - in place of a substantial and otherwise irrecoverable debt - the brewery on the banks of the fast-flowing Rienz at Toblach (as Dobbiaco was known at that time).
 Johann Hausbacher had been gravely ill for some years before he died: Emma's mother already had more competing business responsibilities with which to cope than she could easily manage in St. Johann, even before she was widowed.

-Toblach / Dobbiaco and the brewery
+Toblach/Dobbiaco and brewery

 The brewery at Toblach represented both a challenge and a major opportunity.
 Emma's elder sister, Anna Hausbacher, would take over the running of the "Grauen Bären" on 1841.
-Meanwhile, still aged just 20, accompanied by her childhood nurse, and pursued by helpful advice from her concerned mother including, memorably, "lachen darfst du nie" ("you should never smile"), Emerentiana Hausbacher moved in at Toblach.
+Meanwhile, still aged 20, accompanied by her childhood nurse, and pursued by helpful advice from her concerned mother including, memorably, "lachen darfst du nie" ("you should never smile"), Emerentiana Hausbacher moved in at Toblach.
 Armed with considerable experience of her mother's restaurant business and what was by now an extensive training in management and hospitality, Emma Hausbacher was able take charge of the brewing business in Toblach without apparent difficulty.